beyond-the-cloud-dev/soql-lib/website/docs/features/sharing.md

 ## Default

 `USER_MODE` is a enabled by default.
-It means that the object permissions, field-level security, **sharing rules are enforced**.
+It means that the object permissions, field-level security and **sharing rules are enforced**.

 ```apex
 public inherited sharing class SOQL_Account implements SOQL.Selector {